easypanel-io/website/docs/05-templates/appsmith/index.md

 ## Description

-Appsmith is a platform that allows engineers to build custom software on top of their data.
-It provides intent-based auto-layouts to help build responsive apps faster.
-With Appsmith, technical users can quickly build, deploy, and share applications with end-users to run critical business operations.
-It simplifies internal tool development for businesses, streamlining operations, automating processes, and integrating multiple apps and data.
-Appsmith offers features such as data integration from any data source, drag and drop widgets to build UI, customization and control with code, dev-first workflows with git-based version control, and the ability to extend existing apps.
-It also provides security features such as RBAC, audit logging, single sign-on, and secure sign-ups and logins.
-Appsmith is open-source, transparent, and community-driven, with a growing partner ecosystem and best-in-class support.
+Appsmith is a powerful tool designed to help engineers build custom software on top of their data.
+It simplifies internal tool development for businesses, streamlining operations, automating processes, and integrating multiple apps and data sources.
+Appsmith allows you to quickly build, deploy, and share applications that run critical business operations.
+It features intent-based auto-layouts for building responsive apps faster and offers a drag-and-drop interface for creating beautiful UIs without writing a single line of HTML/CSS.
+You can connect to any database, SaaS tool, or GraphQL/REST API, and query your data directly using SQL or the built-in query builder.
+Appsmith also provides the ability to write in-line JavaScript or reusable code blocks to extend your app&#39;s functionality, customize your UI, or write conditional logic.
+It&#39;s a secure, open-source platform that can be self-hosted for total control, privacy, and security.

 ## Benefits

-- Build custom software on top of data: Appsmith allows engineers to build custom software on top of their data, enabling them to create applications tailored to their specific needs.
-- Streamline operations and automate processes: With Appsmith, businesses can simplify internal tool development, streamline operations, and automate processes, leading to increased efficiency and productivity.
+- Streamlined Operations: Appsmith simplifies internal tool development for businesses, helping to streamline operations and automate processes.
+This allows businesses to scale faster and more efficiently.
+- Rapid Application Development: With Appsmith, technical users can quickly build, deploy, and share applications with end-users to run critical business operations.
+This accelerates the development process and reduces time to market.
-- Integrate multiple apps and data: Appsmith provides the ability to quickly integrate multiple apps and data, allowing businesses to consolidate their tools and streamline workflows.
+- Enhanced Legacy Apps: Appsmith allows businesses to quickly integrate multiple apps and data, enhancing legacy apps with new features.
+This ensures that your existing software remains relevant and continues to deliver value.
-- Enhance legacy apps with new features: Appsmith enables businesses to enhance their legacy apps with new features, extending the functionality and lifespan of existing applications.

 ## Features

-- Data integration: Appsmith allows users to bring in data from any data source, including databases, SaaS tools, and GraphQL/REST APIs.
-Users can query their data directly using SQL or the query builder.
+- Data Integration: Appsmith can connect to any database, SaaS tool, or GraphQL/REST API within a few clicks.
+Users can query their data directly using SQL or the query builder, with 18+ native integrations available.
-- Drag and drop UI builder: Appsmith provides a drag and drop interface with 45+ customizable widgets, allowing users to create beautiful and responsive UIs without writing code.
+- Drag and Drop UI Builder: Appsmith features a drag and drop UI builder with 45+ customizable widgets.
+Users can create beautiful responsive UI in minutes without writing a single line of HTML/CSS.
-- Customization and control with code: Users can write in-line JavaScript or reusable code blocks to customize their app's functionality, extend the UI, or add conditional logic.
+- Customizable with Code: Users can write in-line JavaScript or reusable code blocks to extend their app's functionality, customize their UI, or write conditional logic.
+This provides a high degree of flexibility and control over the app's behavior.
-- Dev-first workflows: Appsmith supports git-based version control, allowing users to sync their apps to a git repository and use familiar development workflows.
-It also provides a built-in JavaScript editor with autocomplete, multi-line editing, debugging, and linting.
+- Git-based Version Control: Appsmith supports git-based version control, allowing users to sync to a git repository and use the same dev workflows.
+Users can commit changes, review pull requests, and deploy with their CI/CD.
-- Extend existing apps: Appsmith allows users to extend the functionalities of their existing SaaS apps by embedding them with Appsmith.
-It also provides RBAC, audit logging, single sign-on, and authentication integrations for secure access.
-- Secure self-hosting: Appsmith can be self-hosted for total control, privacy, and security.
-It offers solid 256-bit encryption, TLS-encrypted connections, and encrypted credentials.
-- Open-source and community-driven: Appsmith is an open-source platform licensed under Apache License 2.0.
-It has a thriving developer community, best-in-class support, and a growing partner ecosystem.
+- Secure and Private: Appsmith ensures security and privacy by allowing self-hosting with no telemetry and no private data over the wire.
+All connections are TLS-encrypted, and credentials are encrypted with AES-256.

 ## Links